 The Statue of Liberty has been photographed, painted, and filmed ad infinitum since it was first placed upon what was once known as Bedloe’s Island in New York Harbor in 1886.
 There’s an entire collecting culture centered around Lady Liberty’s memorabilia (I don’t happen to have anything myself) and the early days of the statue were captured, albeit briefly, in the early days of filmmaking as shown below:

-Other companies, such as American Express, also contributed to ad campaigns and I distinctly remember an Ellis Island Foundation commercial featuring Neil Diamond’s “America” with pictures of immigrants; however, I haven’t been able to find that.
+Some companies, such as American Airlines and American Express, also contributed to ad campaigns and I distinctly remember an Ellis Island Foundation commercial featuring Neil Diamond’s “America” with pictures of immigrants; however, I haven’t been able to find that.

 The result was that an enormous scaffold was placed around the statue in 1984 (the scaffold itself, by the way, is an impressive structure) and work began to make the major repairs needed.
 For instance, I believe the torch arm was shifted, and the nose was repaired.
 More importantly, the torch was completely replaced.
 The scaffolding was only up for two years and hasn’t been necessary since, so the image of the statue with the scaffolding is a uniquely 1980s image, having made its way into only a few pieces of popular culture from the time, like the occasional comic book (Donna Troy vs. Donna Troy in New Teen Titans [Baxter] #3 and #4) and most notably the adventure flick Remo Williams: The Adventure Begins.

 But what was to come would overshadow the scaffolding as the most memorable thing about the statue in the 1980s and that was the centennial celebration.
 With the renovation going on, there was enough lead-up for everyone to realize that by the time 1986 did hit, you would not be able to avoid The Statue of Liberty.
 Early examples included CBS’s PSAs called “An American Portrait” …